How to Manage Relationships While in Med School

 They say patience is a virtue, and when you’re running from lecture to lab, studying for hours every night, and you have years of residency ahead of you, this motto really rings true.
 Not only must you practice patience with yourself, taking each task one step at a time for example, but your partner needs to practice patience with you.
 And that is no easy feat.

 In medical school, it’s hard to make time for yourself, let alone taking care of another individual’s physical, mental, and emotional needs.
 That’s not to say you will never have a successful relationship!
 It just becomes that much more important for both partners to understand each other’s priorities and exercise a whole lot of patience.
 Selfishness won’t get you far here, even when the intention is good.
-Sometimes you’re just going to have to wait – whether that’s until the upcoming exam is over, or you finally get off your round at the hospital.
+Sometimes you’re just going to have to wait—whether that’s until the upcoming exam is over, or you finally get off your round at the hospital.

-Quality 2: Effective Communication
+Quality 2: Effective communication

 Communication is key.
 As the perfect building block to any relationship, you cannot be successfully patient in your relationship without good, open, and honest communication.
 How else can your partner manage not hearing from you for 8 hours while you’re on your surgery rotation?
 Or know not to call you in the middle of an intense study session?

 Being able to communicate what your schedule is like for the week, or how school is affecting you is critical because no one else can fully understand what it’s like to be in medical school besides you.
-If you plan on having a good relationship, you’re going to have to let your partner in on what’s going on in your life so he or she can act accordingly and support you in the best way possible.
+If you plan on having a good relationship, you’re going to have to let your partner in on what’s going on in your life so they can act accordingly and support you in the best way possible.

 Quality 3: Empathy